rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

 ## Rate Limiter Example

 We have an API service that we want to prevent being abused, so we'd like to rate limit it on a per-client basis.
-However, we also expect that we'll have lots of clients, so we don't want to store rate limit information for the duration of the service and we'd like to clean it up occassionally!
+However, we also expect that we'll have lots of clients, so we don't want to store rate limit information for the duration of the service and we'd like to clean it up occasionally!

 Determining if a client is violating rate limits can be done using the Golang [rate](https://pkg.go.dev/golang.org/x/time/rate) package.
 However, we need some data structure to map clients by their ID or IP address to their specific limiter.
 Each request is handled by the API server in its own Go routine and we have another go routine that is routinely cleaning up all of our rate limiters to prevent unbounded growth.

-Below is a _much simplified_ version of our limitter solution (don't directly copy and paste this code, it is for illustration purposes; but if you're interested in a blog post about rate limiting, let us know!)
+Below is a _much simplified_ version of our limiter solution (don't directly copy and paste this code, it is for illustration purposes; but if you're interested in a blog post about rate limiting, let us know!)

 ```go
 type ClientLimiter struct {